src-d/blog/content/post/ml_talks_moscow.md

 <img src="/post/ml_talks_moscow/speakers.jpg" class="photo" alt="Photo of all speakers of the day">

+The [Moscow source{d} tech talks](http://talks.sourced.tech/machine-learning-2017/) ended here.
+Now the team is already preparing our next [Frontend talks](http://talks.sourced.tech/front-2017/) in Madrid on the 24th of June 2017.
+You can get your free tickets on [Eventbrite](https://www.eventbrite.com/e/sourced-tech-talks-frontend-registration-33889725080?utm_content=buffer5e852&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).

 # Acknowledgements

 Source{d} would like to thank the [speakers](http://talks.sourced.tech/machine-learning-2017/speakers/) and the attendees for sharing our passion for Machine Learning on Code and for their kind feedback on our [post event survey](https://sourced.typeform.com/report/PFqEvm/BKWi).
+If you feel interested in any of our projects, do not hesitate to join our [source{d} community slack](https://sourced-community.slack.com/messages/C5CQY9486/).
+You can also take a look at our [job opportunities](http://sourced.tech/careers/) ; source{d} is always looking for new talents.

-And more personally, I want to sincerely express my gratitude to all people at [source{d}](http://sourced.tech/) who made a contribution of any kind in the success of this event in such a beautiful city.
+To conclude on a more personal side, I want to sincerely express my gratitude to all people at [source{d}](http://sourced.tech/) who made a contribution of any kind in the success of this event in such a beautiful city.

 <img src="/post/ml_talks_moscow/basilic.jpg" class="photo" alt="Photo of Russian basilic">